 Overview

 From the factory, ENS cameras cannot be discovered by video management systems like Eagle Eye and OpenEye.
 The cameras must be initialized and then configured before shipping to the client in order to ensure compatibility with their system upon arrival.
-This guide covers how to do so in bulk, and individually.
-Using a Windows computer for configuration is HIGHLY recommended, as some cameras require Internet Explorer or Microsoft Edge's compatibility mode to view their configuration pages.
-Bulk configuration is also only available on Windows, as it requires the Hikvision's SADP app.
+Configuration is now done using Hikvision's HiTools Delivery app which SIGNIFICANTLY decreases setup time, even when configuring a single camera.
+The procedure for configuring one and several cameras with HiTools Delivery is the same.

 If you must use a Linux or macOS system, follow the instructions in the Individual Configuration (compatibility) section.